StreamlabsSupport/Streamlabs-Desktop/README.md

 - Start Streamlabs OBS again and log in.
 - Redo the settings as these are not recovered.

-> If this renaming of slobs-client in %appdata% has solved your issue could you please zip up `_slobs-client` and host it on Dropbox or something alike, and DM the link on Discord to `Ocgineer#0042` with the initial issue for further investigation.

 ## Streamlabs OBS randomly crashes during streaming

 1. Update your video drivers and other hardware drivers/software.